Palmetto State Park

 Canoe the San Marcos River.
 The river has a steady current, but no rapids; check river conditions at the park.
 Bring your own canoe and arrange your own shuttles.

-- Experienced paddlers can put in at Luling City Park.
-The six- to seven-hour trip to the park will require portage around a broken dam.
+- Experienced paddlers can put in at Luling City Park and take six- to seven-hour trip to the park.
 Private land borders the river, so put-in and take-out points are limited.

 - Explore the Luling Zedler Mill Paddling Trail.